-Writers Write is your one-stop writing resource.
+Writers know that using the senses is a great way to make stories come alive.
 This post is about how writers could and should use words that describe smells.

 Great writers use the five senses when they write.
 They make their stories real by allowing us to experience what their characters see, smell, hear, taste, and touch.